How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 • Imbalances in gut bacteria (in the digestive tract, there are trillions of healthy and unhealthy bacteria that compete, and when “bad bacteria” outweigh the good for one reason or another, an imbalance can lead to abdominal bloating and excessive gas)

-Stomach bloating can however sometimes signify serious health problems lurking below the surface.
+Stomach bloating can, however, sometimes signify serious health problems lurking below the surface.

-For example, it’s one of the most common candida symptoms and also tends to develop when from other conditions, including allergies, hormonal imbalances, thyroid dysfunction, gut troubles and inflammatory bowel disease.
+For example, it’s one of the most common candida symptoms and also tends to develop from other conditions, including allergies, hormonal imbalances, thyroid dysfunction, gut troubles and inflammatory bowel disease.

 Other potential causes of bloating can include: